metabase/metabase/docs/administration-guide/03-metadata-editing.md

 ### Metadata for columns

-You can edit metadata for **columns**.
-Metabase automatically attempts to classify your columns and assign them a type.
+Metabase automatically attempts to classify your columns and assign them a type, but you can also edit the metadata yourself.
 If Metabase misclassified any columns, you can correct those inaccurate classifications here.

 For each column, you can edit its: